cedlemo/Tortosa/README.md

 <img src="https://raw.github.com/cedlemo/Tortosa/master/tortosa_overview.png" width="576" height="324" alt="Screenshot">

-**tmux in a tortosa tab.
+*tmux in a tortosa tab.
 In the top tmux pans, 2 colors schemes scripts displaying terminal color.
 In the bottom, Tortosa configuration and css file are opened.
-Just need to save after modifications in the files and use reload functions in the main menu in order to see the modifications applied**
+Just need to save after modifications in the files and use reload functions in the main menu in order to see the modifications applied*

 ##Dependencies:
+**Note: after the release of vte-3.4, a lot of vte functions that Tortosa uses are deprecated and will not be replaced.**

 +    Gtk+ v >= 3.0

-+    vte3 v >= 2.9
++    vte3 v >= 2.9 < 3.4

 +    autotools